 - Keep them warm in an oven on low wrapped in kitchen cloth, or in a tortilla warmer, until serving.
 To rewarm, heat briefly on both sides until just warm (less than a minute), or warm them in the microwave for just a few seconds.

-These tortillas are best eaten right away.
-Alternately you can keep the uncooked dough in the refrigerator for up to three days, or they also freeze well (separated with wax paper) for up to three months.
+- These tortillas are best eaten right away.
+Alternatively, you can keep the uncooked dough in the refrigerator for up to three days, or they also freeze well (separated with wax paper) for up to three months.